-3.69 Disposals at market value also generate capital receipts and, as the Council requires receipts of £1.5m by 2015/16, it is critical that our rolling programme of sales is maintained despite the recession.
-Potentially surplus sites up to this value have been identified, although the disposals are subject to a variety of significant risks.
+3.69 Disposals at market value also generate capital receipts and, as a result of our diminishing grant sources, it is critical that our rolling programme of sales is maintained despite the recession.

 3.70 The Council has adopted a Corporate Disposals Policy, with each disposal subject to prior consultation with appropriate stakeholders and approval from the relevant holding Committee and Finance and Management Committee.
 Since 2007 in excess of £500,000 has been generated from such disposals, primarily through the sale of HRA sites.